marina-majden/quotes/quotes-app/README.md

-# very tacky Quotes app!
+# simple quote generator app
 ## made with React and Vite